-- 1.1.1 Lancaster University Archaeological Unit (LUAU) was commissioned by the National Trust in January 1996 to carry out an archaeological survey of Lyme Park in Cheshire.
-The gardens survey was undertaken by the Landscape Practice and the Vegetation survey was undertaken by Robert Evans of East Anglia University. - 1.1.2 Following the National Trust brief (Vol 2.
-Appendix 1) the project was divided into two main elements: firstly a non-intensive survey of the landscape and documentary evidence, and secondly a detailed survey of certain groups of features within the Park, including the arrangement of boundaries, roads and avenues, woods, specified buildings, drains and the gardens.
-This report deals with the second phase of the programme, the detailed survey of elements of the Park's landscape.
-The results of each survey are summarised within volume 1 of this report, and the gazetteers presented as appendices in volume 2; volume 3 comprises the accompanying illustrations.
-The surveys undertaken were as follows: the Boundary Survey; the Roads, Views and Avenues Survey; the Woodlands Survey; the Artificial Drainage Survey, the Gardens Survey, the Vegetation History Survey, and the Historic Buildings Survey. - 1.1.3 Previous Studies: apart from Reverend Marriott's nineteenth century study of the archaeology and the historic landscape of the Park, The Antiquities of Lyme and its Vicinity (1810), little reference has been made to Lyme Park until recent years.
+- 1.1.1 Oxford Archaeology North (OA North), formerly Lancaster University Archaeological Unit, was commissioned by the National Trust in January 1996 to carry out an archaeological survey of Lyme Park in Cheshire (SJ 965 824) (Figs 1 and 2).
+The gardens survey was undertaken by the Landscape Practice and the vegetation survey was undertaken by Robert Evans of East Anglia University.
+The draft report was submitted to the National Trust in 1997, but the final report was never finally submitted as it required editing and comments from the National Trust.
+Then in 2006 the National Trust requested that OA North revisit the report and drawings and submit a final report.
+In the intervening period changes and renovations have been made to the park, and in the light of this additional elements have been added to the report to make it relevant to the park of today.
+Descriptions of these recent works have been incorporated into a separate chapter (Chapter 9), and have also been incorporated into the general descriptions of the individual park components. - 1.1.2 Layout of the Report: in accordance with the National Trust brief (Vol 2: Appendix 1) the project was divided into two main elements.
+The first of these was a non-intensive survey of the landscape and documentary evidence which has been submitted as a separate report (OA North 2006b).
+The second element was a detailed survey of certain groups of features within the Park, including the arrangement of boundaries, roads and avenues, woods, specified buildings, drains and the gardens and is addressed by the present report.
+The results of each survey are summarised within Volume 1 of this report, and the gazetteers presented as appendices in Volume 2; Volume 3 comprises the accompanying illustrations, and Volume 4 is the plates.
+The surveys undertaken were as follows: the Boundary Survey; the Roads, Views and Avenues Survey; the Woodlands Survey; the Artificial Drainage Survey, the Gardens Survey, the Vegetation History Survey, and the Historic Buildings Survey. - Previous Studies: apart from Reverend Marriott's nineteenth century study of the 1.1.3 archaeology and the historic landscape of the Park, The Antiquities of Lyme and its Vicinity (1810), little reference has been made to Lyme Park until recent years.
 Most of the recent work has been directly commissioned by the National Trust.
 Greater Manchester Archaeological Unit undertook survey and excavation of Paddock Cottage in 1991 (UMAU 1991), and followed on in 1994 with a watching brief of North West Water's Trunk Main (Nevell 1994).
-A landscape study by Elizabeth Banks Associates Ltd (Banks 1993) concentrated on the designed elements of the landscape and led directly to the programme of non-intensive survey undertaken by LUAU in 1996 (LUAU 1996).
-The 1993 survey by Elizabeth Banks Associates Ltd also included a review of the known archaeological Unit.
+A landscape study by Elizabeth Banks Associates Ltd (Banks 1993) concentrated on the designed elements of the landscape and led directly to the programme of non-intensive survey undertaken by LUAU in 1996, and now revised (OA North 2006).
+The 1993 survey by Elizabeth Banks Associates Ltd also included a review of the known archaeological remains contained within the Park, undertaken by the Northampton Archaeological Unit.
 In addition, a preliminary survey of the Park's boundaries was undertaken in 1995 (Coulthard 1995).
+An archaeological evaluation was undertaken of the construction of the Stable Car Park, behind the Stable Block, in 2000 (Crowe and Porter 2000).
+In the same year a programme of archaeological excavation was undertaken on the site